beling/book-pl/src/ch08-02-strings.md

 In many other programming languages, accessing individual characters in a string by referencing them by index is a valid and common operation.
 However, if you try to access parts of a `String` using indexing syntax in Rust, you’ll get an error.
-Consider the invalid code in Listing 8-19.
+Consider the invalid code in listing 8-19.

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-19/src/main.rs:here}}